ezubaric/methods-hw/warmup/README.md

 The goal of this homework is to make sure you're comfortable using Python, checking out files, and interacting with data.

+I've created the names of functions you'll need to implement.
+Fill them in and run the unit tests to see if they work.
+When you've done everything, the output should look like:

 Matrix Math
 ===========================